Steven-Dawson18/cockapoo-cafe/README.md

 ### Testing on Devices

 * I have tested the deployed Heroku app on different devices such as Macbook Pro, Samsung Galaxy Tab and iphone.
-I have found no issues with the game working on them.
+I have found no issues with the site working on them.

 ## Deployment on Heroku